Phlow/feeling-responsive/README.md

+Find the theme according to your mood :
 ## You like and use this theme?
 Then support me.
 Just [paypal.me/PhlowMedia](https://www.paypal.me/PhlowMedia) :)

 # Newsletter: Stay in Touch for Future Updates